Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Discussion

 \section{Discussion}

 We have developed a general framework for calculating the variance and kurtosis of a single pulsar's timing-residual Fourier coefficients in response to a GWB from a finite population of sources.
 We applied it to both a toy model and a more astrophysical model of an SMBHB population and compared limits of our model to a Gaussian GWB.
-For the first time, our work accounts for sources emitting a non-central frequencies via the explicit inclusion of window functions.
+For the first time, our work accounts for sources emitting at non-central frequencies via the explicit inclusion of window functions.
+Compared to previous work on the subject, our simple analytical formalism provides intuitive predictions for the level of non-Gaussianities expected to be produced by SMBHB populations.

 We have analytically computed the excess kurtosis for the Fourier coefficients of an astrophysical GWB, and shown that for a finitely-sourced GWB, its always leptokurtic (i.e., more likely to produce outliers than a Gaussian distribution).
 In the large-source limit, the moments tend towards the moments of a Gaussian random variable.